thi-ng/genart-api/packages/adapter-layer/README.md

 ## Parameter type adaptations & conversions

 > [!IMPORTANT]
-> Parameter adaptation for different platforms is fully transparent to the
+> Parameter adaptation for different platforms is fully invisible to the artwork
-> artwork and no code changes need to be done in the artwork (which is the
+> and no code changes need to be done in the artwork (which is the entire
-> entire purpose of platform adapters in this system).
+> purpose of platform adapters in this system).

-Because Layer only supports a small subset of the parameter types available in `GenArtAPI`, only the following types can be used for projects intended for this platform (types will be adapted where possible).
+Because Layer only supports a small subset of the parameter types available in `GenArtAPI`, only the following types can be used for projects intended for this platform.
+Some param types will be adapted where possible.
 Params using other types will be skipped (i.e. not exposed to Layer) and will only ever evaluate to their default values.
 When using such unsupported types, the platform adapter will log a warning message in the browser console.